 Paint colors: The room is mostly Sherwin-Williams Repose Gray.
 The accent wall behind Mike’s desk it Behr Peppercorn.
 The powder room is Sherwin-Williams Basalt Powder, as is the murphy bed.

 Since we don’t have space for a craft room (boo hoo) or much storage space to speak of, we use this under-the-stairs closet for most of my crafting supplies.
 I laid vinyl peel-and-stick flooring on the concrete floors that were in here and built the paint shelving specifically for my DecoArt paints.
 We also mounted some other shelves and hooks.

 We store other things in here, too.
 Mostly on the shelving unit.
 Also things like the vacuum, Ramona’s solar tent, etc.

 And yes, this is a cat-friendly home, so this is where we keep the cat pans!
 Cat pans aren’t glamorous, but they are necessary.
 We like having them here because they are tucked away yet easily accessible for them.
 The vinyl flooring is also very easy to keep clean.

 Our Tiny Backyard & Garden

-Hands down, my favorite space.
+Hands down, my favorite space I’m sharing on this modern minimal townhome tour.
 (Well, when it’s nice out.
 It’s pretty much closed for business November–March.)
 We finished this space for the spring 2018 One Room Challenge and then made some mid-summer updates you can see below and in this post.
 I think we did a great job of maximizing our small space.